polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ---
-title: 'Neovimtures: The Art of Surviving Our Reckless Configurations'
+title: 'Adventures in Neovim: The Art of Surviving Our Reckless Configurations'
-date: '2025-01-08 17:01 -0300'
+date: '2025-01-08 21:45 -0300'
-permalink: /posts/Neovim-Config
+permalink: /posts/Neovim-FalbackConfig
 lang: en
 categories:
   - Neovim